 An idiosyncratic chef who works unaided in the kitchen producing classical dishes with personality and flavour

 Fine dining ventures don’t come much kookier than this.
 The Crown at Burchetts Green is a countryside pub run exclusively by one family.

+Dad Simon Bonwick works unaided in the kitchen and nine of his family members – yes, nine, you read that right – work front of house.
 Bonwick senior spends the first few days of each week getting his ducks in a row before opening for business on Wednesdays.
-His food is French leaning – Eugénie Brazier, the first ever person to attract a total of six Michelin stars, is one of Simon’s main inspirations – and based on a mix of high quality French and UK-sourced produce.
+His food is French leaning – Eugénie Brazier, the first ever person to attract a total of six Michelin stars, is one of Bonwick’s main inspirations – and based on a mix of high quality French and UK-sourced produce.
 In his own words he is a soloist – one of a handful of chefs in the UK to cook completely unaided (he even does the washing up).

-His eldest sons Dean and George oversee the 20-cover dining room and have inherited their father’s somewhat idiosyncratic bent, presiding over a ‘haggle board’ of distinguished wines for which customers are required to barter.
+Bonwick’s eldest sons Dean and George oversee the 20-cover dining room and have inherited their father’s somewhat idiosyncratic bent, presiding over a ‘haggle board’ of distinguished wines for which customers are required to barter.